Craiova: Economy

-The only industrial branch that had industrial units comparable with similar units of other centers of the country was the industry of graphic art.
-The two printings "Ramuri" and "Scrisul Românesc" were well known all over the country and abroad.
+The only branch of industry at the same level of development as other centers of the country was graphic art.
+The two printing houses "Ramuri" and "Scrisul Românesc" were well-known all over Romania and abroad.

-Starting with the 1960s the city becomes a powerful industrial center; it develops the industry of machine and tools construction, planes, the chemical industry, food industry, easy industry, of construction materials, electro technical, extractive, energetic industry.
-The Romanian Revolution of 1989 led to important changes in economy, by realizing a free market and by decentralizing the management of all national economic sectors.
-A value for the property sense was reinstated by liberating the particular initiative and privatization of goods that belonged exclusively to the state.
+Starting in the 1960s the city became a powerful industrial center; it developed industry in machinery, tools, aircraft, chemicals, food, light industry, construction materials, electronics, extraction, and energy.
+The Romanian Revolution of 1989 led to important changes in the economy, with the introduction of a free market and decentralization of the management of all national economic sectors.

-In industry a drop of all capacity production was noticed, determined by the fact that they couldn't anticipate the direction of the impact of change and size of the shocks that followed the modification of the economical-social system.
-Still, the industry continues to represent the branch of activity with great influence over the city's economy (70%).
+In industry, an overall drop in production capacity was noted, caused by an inability to anticipate the impact of change and the economic shocks that followed the change of system.
+Nevertheless, industry continues to represent the largest sector of the city's economy (70%).

-During the post-Revolution period, telecommunication services, banking and insurance, management consulting (CDIMM, Romanian-American Center) began expanding.
-The number of joint ventures and the value of invested capital at county level have increased to large numbers — Dolj County being the first in respect to these aspects.

-Of the city's working population (about 110,000 persons), 38% are employed in industry, 15% in trade and repair services, 10% in transport and storage, 8% in education, 5.7% in the medical field.

 Politics

 The Craiova Municipal Council, chosen at the 2020 local election, is made up of 27 councillors, with the following party composition: